1ynxy/mesh-net/README.md

 The most sensible choice for development of a protocol, and a tool which implements said protocol, appears to be that of human readable headers over the alternative.
 This will greatly simplify debugging, as flaws in packet transmission or handling are immediately obvious, but the decision also ties into the choice between fixed and dynamic headers.
 Human readable information may differ in length, making fixed headers a limitation rather than an advantage.
 Instead, information such as data type can be stored as enumerable values, so that they can be parsed from machine readable data to human readable values more easily.
 Enumerating data also greatly improves efficiency, as assigning a single number to what would otherwise consist of multiple characters reduces the space the data takes up considerably.
 One disadvantage of this approach is that packet header structure must be documented thoroughly so that tools which capture packets for debugging purposes are not rendered useless, or at the very least more difficult to use.

 One of the main goals of this project is to reduce the cost of server hosting.
 The main way in which this will be accomplished is by delegating the task of hosting to the users of the network, but that does not mean the program can then be inefficient when it comes to data usage.
-Not only will reducing the data transmission improve performance, but considering the user's situation is also important.
+Not only will reducing the amount of data per packet improve performance, but considering the user's situation is also important.
 Users might be subject to data caps or limits and so reducing the burden on them as much as possible is also a priority.
 Because of this, a fixed header with non-human readable data will be used, as this offers the greatest efficiency and speed when it comes to transmitting and parsing packets.

 ### network event breakdown